Supreme Court gives Centre two weeks to submit reply

-The authorities of the Peshawar Zoo have approached the Supreme Court seeking permission to import a pair of elephants from Zimbabwe.
+The Peshawar Zoo is fighting the federal government in court over permission to import two elephants from Zimbabwe.

 A team of international experts has surveyed the zoo and said that it is suitable for the elephants, he said.